Application Deadline Friday, March 6, 2026

 Award Description

-The Award is to recognize mid-career scientists for excellence in the contribution of new knowledge to clay minerals science through original and scholarly research.
-The Awardee is to be within the ages of 39 and 60.
+The Award is to recognize each year a mid-career scientist for excellence in the contribution of new knowledge to clay minerals science through original and scholarly research.
+The Award Nominee is to be within the ages of 39 and 60, inclusive, during the year of evaluation by the committee and must be a full regular member of The Clay Minerals Society (CMS).

 Nomination Guidelines